Answering the question "what do I want to do?" is not always easy. Use the following information to help you as you make decisions about your career.

 - Look for jobs that might fit under several industry banners, some of which you may be better suited to than others.
 For example, a marketing graduate may seek work within a marketing company (marketing services industry) or may seek employment in a marketing role but within the sports industry, manufacturing industry or tourism industry.

-- Download USC's Career Planning Character Assessment (PDF 1.8 MB)* to help you understand how your character design fits into the world of work
+- Download UniSC's Career Planning Character Assessment (PDF 1.8 MB)* to help you understand how your character design fits into the world of work

-- USC's online Career Guide can help you select a program of study for a chosen career
+- UniSC's online Career Guide can help you select a program of study for a chosen career

 - myfuture helps you explore careers to suit skills, qualities and characteristics